etims1/etims1.github.io/_posts/2015-09-23-22nd-sept-patch-notes.markdown

 #####Blink

-+ Increased cooldown from 90s to 150s
++ Increased cooldown from 90s → 150s
 + Cooldown timer triggered on taking damage, making it more clear when its available

 #####Improved Blink

-+ Increased cooldown from 60s to 110s
++ Increased cooldown from 60s → 110s
-+ Time out of combat required is increased from 4s to 5s
++ Time out of combat required is increased from 4s → 5s
 + Cooldown timer triggered on taking damage, making it more clear when its available

 #####Greater Blink

-+ Increased cooldwon from 45s to 70s
++ Increased cooldwon from 45s → 70s
 + Movement Speed increased removed after blinking
-+ Time out of combat required increases from 3s to 5s
++ Time out of combat required increases from 3s → 5s
 + Cooldown timer triggered on taking damage, making it more clear when its available

 ***